statox/statox.github.io/src/posts/2021/04/color_picker_shaders.md

 - `shader.vert`
 - `shader.frag`

-These files are written with [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language) which is a widely used language to program shaders, we will see an example right after.
+These files are written with [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language) which is a widely used language to program shaders, this is the language we will use the shader files in the articles.

 My basic understanding is that the `vert` file is used to calculate the screen position of the different vertexes (i.e. points forming the shape) we want to draw.
 This comes in pretty useful when one needs to draw a 3D shape, but that also considerably increases the complexity of the shader.
 For now we will focus only on 2D drawings, so our `vert` file will be pretty simple and it will be the same in all of the shaders we will talk about in the rest of this article.
 It looks like this: